geddy/geddy/README.md

   * Modular
   * Fast

-Geddy should make things easy for the most basic applications, but still let you get under the hood and tinker if you want.
+Nails should make things easy for the most basic applications, but still let you get under the hood and tinker if you want.

 ### Features